hasgeek/funnel/funnel/frontend_test_readme.txt

 	iv) RECAPTCHA_PUBLIC_KEY
 	v) RECAPTCHA_PRIVATE_KEY

-3. Get the record keys from the cypress dashboard(https://dashboard.cypress.io/) and add as environment variable RECORD_KEY.
-This is used in runfrontendtests.sh to record record test results, screenshots and videos in Cypress.
+3. Get the record keys from the cypress dashboard(https://dashboard.cypress.io/) and add as environment variable 'RECORD_KEY'.
+This is used in runfrontendtests.sh to record test results, screenshots and videos in Cypress.

-4. Run runfrontendtests.sh to start server and execute the cypress test cases.
+4. Run runfrontendtests.sh to start server and execute Cypress test cases.